menu

 As Joanna Rafał from IMM points out, "Disinformation undermines Poland’s energy security and delays investments".
 Her analysis shows that public opinion can shift quickly when emotional and misleading content spreads.
 This, in turn, affects policy-making and investor confidence.
 People start questioning expert advice, doubt the benefits of renewable energy, and resist changes that are vital for Poland’s future.

-IMM tracked nearly 70,000 unique publications on the topic between 2022 and 2025.
+How media in Poland react?
+IMM tracked nearly 70,000 unique publications warning and condemning disinformation between 2022 and 2025.
 These stories reached more than one billion views and impressions.
-That means the average internet user in Poland may have come across disinformation about energy at least 37 times in one year.
+That means the average internet user in Poland may have come across disinformation warrning about energy at least 37 times in one year.

 year number of publications